Brian Amidu

 Brian Abbas Amidu (born 21 May 1990) is a Zimbabwean footballer who plays as a forward the Zimbabwe national football team.

 Career

 Kaizer Chiefs

 After a two-week trial at the club in early 2012, Amidu joined South African club Kaizer Chiefs.
 After struggling with injuries, Amidu left the club in August of that year, failing to make an official appearance.

 International

 Amidu made his senior international debut on 6 February 2013 in a 2-1 friendly victory over Botswana.

+Arrest

+In October 2025 Amidu was arrested for drug trafficking after he was found with dagga with an estimated street value of US$75,000 (approximately R1.4 million) by the Zimbabwean Police.